thom4parisot/thom4.net/source/_posts/2016/shame.md

 > Certainly women also shame men above their masculinity and power; however, across the interviews, they seem to have more of a "reinforcing role", whereas men, especially fathers, brothers, peers and coaches tend to do more punishing.

-I can clearly recall being the outsider at school, because I was not interested in football, in binge drinking or spending the pocket money I did not have to have fancy clothes.
+I can clearly recall being the outsider at school, because I was not interested in football, in binge drinking or spending the pocket money I did not have on fancy clothes.

-I rather enjoyed being with my mates, ordering pizzas at the cyberbase playing [Rainbow Six](https://en.wikipedia.org/wiki/Tom_Clancy%27s_Rainbow_Six) or [Starcraft](https://en.wikipedia.org/wiki/StarCraft) for hours.
+I rather enjoyed being with my mates, ordering pizzas at the cyberbase while playing [Rainbow Six](https://en.wikipedia.org/wiki/Tom_Clancy%27s_Rainbow_Six) or [Starcraft](https://en.wikipedia.org/wiki/StarCraft).

 ![](/images/2016/08/lea-river.jpg)

 What I like above all, is I can write to you about this topic without fearing any judgement but compassion, kindness and understanding.
-I am thankful you took the time reading this even though from my point of view (I refrained myself to write the pun *point of you*), I feel I have written something very ordinary.
+I am thankful you took the time to read this even though from my point of view (I refrained myself to write the pun *point of you*), I feel I have written something very ordinary.

-In the end, I find it way more interesting being ordinary and making my own decisions rather than having to be a superhero and do everything I can to keep this outer shell shiny to the eyes of everybody.
+In the end, I find it way **more interesting being ordinary** and making my own decisions rather than having to be a superhero and do everything I can to keep this outer shell shiny to the eyes of everybody.